Shawna Robinson: 2000s

-Midway through 2004, she entered one race in the Busch Series (the Meijer 300 at Kentucky Speedway) for Stanton Barrett Motorsports in its No. 91 Pontiac after team owner Stanton Barrett made a phone call to Robinson regarding a deal which she accepted.
+Midway through 2004, Robinson entered one race in the Busch Series (the Meijer 300 at Kentucky Speedway) for Stanton Barrett Motorsports in its No. 91 Pontiac after team owner Stanton Barrett made a phone call to Robinson regarding a deal which she accepted.
 She failed to qualify for the event.
 Robinson left auto racing at the end of 2005 after poor performances driving six races for the No. 23 Keith Coleman Racing team in the Busch Series, and vowed that if she returned, she would do it by herself.
 She refused to be labelled as either a "start and park" or a "gimmick" driver because she was a woman.
 She dealt with successive crew chiefs and team owners who collaborated against her to give her poor results, and was labelled as "emotionally unstable" when she attempted to stop sexism towards her.
 Robinson is one of 16 women to have participated in the NASCAR Cup Series, and one of three to have driven in the series' premier event, the Daytona 500.

 Post-racing career

 Robinson focused on her family full-time, and continued to concentrate on her interior design business.
 Several of her clients came from the NASCAR community.
 She also started a company called Happy Chairs in the Matthews area of Charlotte where she creates her own furniture and redesigns old chairs.
 It came after Robinson looked for furnishings in a national furniture chain store and discovered a display chair that she liked.
 She begins the process of renovating old chairs by searching for those that are in poor condition but are structurally intact and are architecturally appealing.
 Robinson dismantles the chair and starts reconstructing it.
 Her work has received critical acclaim from online magazines and customers.
 Robinson names designer Trina Turk and several clothing companies as her influences.

-She applied to participate in the CBS reality competition show The Amazing Race 16 with NASCAR Truck Series driver Jennifer Jo Cobb as her teammate but both were cut from the program.
+Robinson applied to participate in the CBS reality competition show The Amazing Race 16 with NASCAR Truck Series driver Jennifer Jo Cobb as her teammate but both were cut from the program.
 Robinson was invited to donate memorabilia to the NASCAR Hall of Fame but did not send anything because of her commitment to The Amazing Race 16 audition.
 She was involved with the planning and decorating for Kelley Earnhardt Miller's marriage in 2011.
 In March 2014, Robinson was diagnosed with stage three breast cancer, which she was told had also spread to her lymph nodes.
 She underwent treatment with chemotherapy and radiation therapy, causing the removal of 18 lymph nodes and a lump in her breast.
 Robinson was cared for by her mother-in-law for seven months.
 Her friends ran her businesses on her behalf.
 Earnhardt Miller along with Dale Earnhardt Jr., ran fundraising events to help Robinson pay her medical bills.
 She later entered remission, and completed her final radiation treatment in September 2015.